 Here are two examples.

 This monthly statement video presents a customer’s water bill, explaining the billing structure and the customer’s water usage.
-It’s personalized, helpful and — because it’s a video — easy to understand.
+It’s personalised, helpful and — because it’s a video — easy to understand.

 Showing customers you care about social and global issues like the environment is another way to build trust.
 According to the recent Trust Barometer report, 53% of customers think brands have a responsibility to get involved with at least one social issue that doesn’t directly increase its bottom line, and 38% of customers trust a brand based on societal considerations.